 - Web Hosting Hub – a sister brand to InMotion focused on starter sites.
 They have excellent support, and are focused exclusively on shared hosting.
 Check out their plans here.

 - BoldGrid – software offered by some hosting companies that installs with WordPress so that you get all the benefits of self-hosted WordPress in addition to drag & drop design and simplified setup.
+Check it out here.

 - NameCheap – a competing domain registrar that also offers email and simple “one-page” software.
 Excellent long-term pricing with user-friendly dashboards.
 Check out their services here.